UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - "If there are no REPEATER items on the plot, do XYZ"
 - "If there are no items with `Reroll` trigger on the plot, do XYZ"
 - "If there are no items with `Destroy` trigger on the plot, do XYZ"
+--->
+Or, even simpler:
+- "Do XYZ.
+Destroy all items with Reroll trigger. (shape: KING-2)"  (anti-Reroll)
+- "Do XYZ.
+Destroy all REPEATER items. (shape: KING-2)"  (anti-REPEATER)
+- "Do XYZ.
+Item lives are limited to 3. (shape: KING-2)"   (anti-destroy)